 Wine Investment Advice for the Private Investor

-Fine wine can be a rewarding, safe and enjoyable investment when executed properly, but the market is unregulated.
+Fine wine can be a rewarding, safe and enjoyable investment when executed properly, but the market is unregulated and the protections available with FSCS are not provided for with fine wine.
 Consequently, investors should either look to see if a wine company is a member of this association or undertake their own due diligence.
+To become a registered member of the Wine Investment Association a company has to comply with the WIA's Code of Practice which will be verified by an independent audit of its management processes.

-When trading with non members it is essential for you to independently confirm that the order has been fulfilled and that delivery has been executed.
+When trading with non members it is essential for you to independently confirm that your wine purchase order has been fulfilled and that delivery has been executed.
+Due to the location of some fine wine and the acquisition process this may sometimes take a matter of weeks.

 The WIA recommends that if you trade with a non-member you should: